rust-lang/rust/text/0000-compile-time-asserts.md

 cause a `debug_assert` or an `assert` it should instead insert an unconditional runtime-panic and issue a warning.

+# Definition of constant evaluation context

+There are exactly three places where an expression needs to be constant.

+- the initializer of a constant `const foo: ty = EXPR` or `static foo: ty = EXPR`
+- the size of an array `[T; EXPR]`
+- the length of a repeat expression `[VAL; LEN_EXPR]`

+In the future the body of `const fn` might also be interpreted as a constant evaluation context.

+Any other expression might still be constant evaluated, but it could just as well be compiled normally and executed at runtime.

 # Motivation

 Expressions are const-evaluated even when they are not in a const environment.